tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 that should get you to basic fluency in less than two years.
-We've designed the method for people who want to learn Japanese efficiently through self-study and is interested in Japanese media such as movies, TV shows or novels.
+We've designed the method for people who want to learn Japanese efficiently through self-study and are interested in Japanese media such as movies, TV shows or novels.

 If you have any questions,
 you can [ask them in the Starting Lounge](join-our-community.html) of the Matrix space,